11 Best Places in Florida to Visit – A Resident’s List

 Our favorite hotel is the Casa Monica, part of Marriott’s Autograph Collection.
 This downtown hotel is a throwback to the days when all hotels were in the downtown retail area.
 The Casa Monica is within walking distance of most historical sites.

 We like St. Augustine.
-The restaurants are good, the history is everywhere and the prices are some of the most reasonable in all the places in Florida to visit we list.
-ST. Augustine is one of the top vacation spots in Florida for families who want to teach children about our rich history.
+The restaurants are good, the history is everywhere and the prices are some of the most reasonable in all the places in Florida that we list.
+St. Augustine is one of the top vacation spots in Florida for families who want to teach children about our rich history.

 Hotels $$ Restaurants $$ Attractions $$